mikesturm/Kinetic/Kinetic Knowledge.md

 ## 5. The Philosophy of the Daily Card

-Each day’s card is a contract between intention and attention.
+Each day’s card is a **ledger entry** between intention and attention.
 The ranking system exists to force discernment — what matters most right now?
 Completion scoring is not a grade but a mirror: it reveals consistency between plan and execution.
+Scores accumulate as historical truth, not replaceable metrics.
 When recorded honestly, the trend of scores becomes a truth-curve of your discipline.

 ---